-Wire clips are to be used on the glass behind where the door slides.
-Wire clips used on the panes of glass either side of the vent.
+Wire clips must be used on the panes of glass either side of the vent.
 The wire clips are only necessary on the sides of the glass nearest to the vent.
 This is because the vent side rails overlap the roof glazing bars.
 See diagram below.